Animal Import Permit – Instructions

 The import permit process results in an import permit number that gets added to and becomes part of the certificate of veterinary inspection (CVI).
 Veterinarians can apply for an import permit number as noted below.

-With the exception of the general import permit, which allows for online completion and submission, the import permit process is conducted by email or fax only.
+The import permit process is conducted online, by email, or by fax.
 Regular mail is also an option as indicated on the top of the permit applications.
 However, this option will take longer.

 To apply for an import permit, choose the appropriate import permit application form in the right-hand column on this page and do one of the following: